What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Friday seventh February: Locke & Key season one

 New drama sequence based mostly on the critically acclaimed graphic novels by Joe Hill (the son of Stephen King).
-Three siblings transfer right into a home crammed with reality-bending keys after their father is murdered… Watch on Netflix
+Three siblings transfer right into a home full of reality-bending keys after their father is murdered… Watch on Netflix

 Thursday sixth February: Clueless

 American coming-of-age teen comedy movie from 1995 loosely based mostly on Jane Austen’s basic novel Emma.
-A wealthy high-school pupil (Alicia Silverstone) makes use of all her allure and monetary clout to increase a clumsy new pupil’s picture, however quickly finds she has created a monster – whereas her personal recognition suffers within the course of.
+A wealthy high-school scholar (Alicia Silverstone) makes use of all her appeal and monetary clout to enhance an ungainly new pupil’s picture, however quickly finds she has created a monster – whereas her personal reputation suffers within the course of.
 Watch on Netflix

 Wednesday fifth February: The Pharmacist

-Restricted documentary sequence a few pharmacist in Louisiana who makes an attempt to expose the rampant corruption behind the opioid disaster following the demise of his son.
+Restricted documentary sequence a few pharmacist in Louisiana who makes an attempt to expose the rampant corruption behind the opioid disaster following the loss of life of his son.
 Watch on Netflix

 Tuesday 4th February: Ragnarok